Autoimmune disease: Genetic predisposition

 Evidence suggests a strong genetic component in the development of autoimmune diseases.
 For instance, conditions such as lupus and multiple sclerosis frequently appear in multiple members of the same family, signifying a potential hereditary link.
 Furthermore, certain genes have been identified that augment the risk of developing specific autoimmune diseases.

 Experimental methods like genome-wide association studies have proven instrumental in pinpointing genetic risk variants potentially responsible for autoimmune diseases.
 For example, these studies have been used to identify risk variants for diseases such as type 1 diabetes and rheumatoid arthritis.

 In twin studies, autoimmune diseases consistently demonstrate a higher concordance rate among identical twins compared with fraternal twins.
 For instance, the rate in multiple sclerosis is 35% in identical twins compared to 6% in fraternal twins.

 Balancing infection and autoimmunity

 There is increasing evidence that certain genes selected during evolution offer a balance between susceptibility to infection and the capacity to avoid autoimmune diseases.
 For example, variants in the ERAP2 gene provide some resistance to infection even though they increase the risk of autoimmunity (positive selection).
 In contrast, variants in the TYK2 gene protect against autoimmune diseases but increase the risk of infection (negative selection).
 This suggests the benefits of infection resistance may outweigh the risks of autoimmune diseases, particularly given the historically high risk of infection.

 Several experimental methods such as the genome-wide association studies have been used to identify genetic risk variants that may be responsible for diseases such as type 1 diabetes and rheumatoid arthritis.

+Viruses

+Viral infections as well as endogenized viruses are the subject of ongoing research as factors in autoimmunity.
+In the case of multiple sclerosis. a large prospective study of US military personnel found that Epstein–Barr virus (EBV) infection precedes onset and raises subsequent risk roughly 32-fold, and later work suggests that whether infection goes on to cause disease depends on inherited differences in how well NK cells and EBV-specific T cells clear the autoreactive cells it produces, combined with differences between EBV strains in their ability to evade that response.

+A second route to viral autoimmunity may involve endogenous viral elements, more commonly HERVs, which are remnants of ancient viruses that underwent endogenization and became fixed in the human genome.
+Sporadic reactivation of HERV-W elements, or an alteration in HERV expression has been associated with autoimmunity in systemic lupus erythematosus. and HERV reactivation has been proposed, more speculatively, as a contributor to rheumatoid arthritis through molecular mimicry.
+Reviews caution, however, that an actual causal role for HERVs in autoimmune disease remains unclear.